algorandfoundation/algokit-utils-ts/docs/code/classes/types_client_manager.ClientManager.md

 ▸ **getAppClientByCreatorAndName**(`params`): `Promise`\<[`AppClient`](types_app_client.AppClient.md)\>

+Returns a new `AppClient` client for managing calls and state for an ARC-32/ARC-56 app.
-Returns a new `ApplicationClient` client, resolving the app by creator address and name using AlgoKit app deployment semantics (i.e. looking for the app creation transaction note).
+This method resolves the app ID by looking up the creator address and name using AlgoKit app deployment semantics (i.e. looking for the app creation transaction note).

 #### Parameters